-- 10. In observing the swarms that were formed to distribute the copyrighted content subject to Plaintiff's exclusive rights, I observed swarms that were hundreds of users large that contained peers from states across the United States as well as many countries around the world.
-The BitTorrent protocol is particularly well suited to transferring large files, such as the audiovisual works produced by Plaintiff, as it allows even small computers with low bandwidth to be capable of participating in large data transfers across a peer-to-peer network. - 11.
-Where, as here, a content owner such as Plaintiff has not authorized this uncontrolled mass-reproduction and distribution of its content via the BitTorrent protocol, I believe that the copying and distribution of its content violates copyright laws.
+10. In observing the swarms that were formed to distribute Plaintiff's copyrighted content, I observed swarms that were hundreds of users large that contained peers from states across the United States as well as many countries around the world.
+The BitTorrent protocol is particularly well suited to transferring large files, such as the audiovisual works produced by Plaintiff, as it allows even small computers with low bandwidth to be capable of participating in large data transfers across a peer-to-peer network.

+11. Where, as here, a content owner such as Plaintiff has not authorized this uncontrolled mass-reproduction and distribution of its content via the BitTorrent protocol, I believe that the copying and distribution of its content violates copyright laws.
 Because BitTorrent is a distributed protocol, there is no central server that can be targeted for purposes of stemming the tide of piracy.
 I believe that seeking recourse against individual content pirates is likely to be the most effective means of addressing BitTorrent-based content piracy.